UPDATE: This article was originally posted on May 5, 2021. It has been updated with new information and tips below.

 Additional Programs to Consider

 Though they didn’t make our Top 10 list, there are numerous other excellent MBA programs for healthcare-focused MBA professionals.
-In addition to the schools mentioned above, you may want to also take a closer look at Harvard Business School, UC Berkeley Haas, The University of Texas McCombs, The University of Chicago Booth, and UCLA Anderson.
+In addition to the schools mentioned above, you may want to also take a closer look at Harvard Business School, Stanford GSB, The University of Texas McCombs, Yale SOM, The University of Chicago Booth, and UCLA Anderson.
 If Europe is more your style, St. Gallens and SDA Bocconi are excellent options as well.
+If you’re looking in Asia, CEIBS is a great choice.

 Learn more about finding the right healthcare program for you